About us - Family Attorneys in Rockville MD

 We take pride in our ability to help our clients successfully navigate through the legal process during a time that is likely an extremely emotional and challenging experience for them.
 We strive to create a personal connection with each of our clients and protect their best interests and rights throughout the legal process.
 We help you understand the law and what it means to you in your unique situation.

-Our team has decades of experience representing clients in complex family and criminal law matters.
 Combining trial skills, negotiation skills, and expertise in all areas of the law, Bours & Lucero vigorously defends your interests, your rights, and your record.

 Reginald W. Bours, III, has been practicing law since 1969.
 After completing his law degree in 1968, Mr. Bours served as a law clerk to the late Honorable Joseph M. Mathias from 1968 to 1969, In January 1969, he started his career with the State’s Attorney’s Office for Montgomery County where he became Deputy State’s Attorney in 1973.
 While a prosecutor, Mr. Bours handled every kind of criminal and traffic case and trained new prosecutors.
 Read more…